flvyu/Painter/README.md

 # Painter
 For this program I implemented a version of the paint program.
-The requirments I implemented include the following: create, load, save, change background and foreground color, one level undo and redo, clear, and I also implemented modifications of tools such as the pen tool, eraser tool, line tool, and rectangle tool.
+The requirements I implemented include the following: create, load, save, change background and foreground color, one level undo and redo, clear, and I also implemented modifications of tools such as the pen tool, eraser tool, line tool, and rectangle tool.